trinsic-id/jpcs-spec/spec.md

 .# Abstract

-This document describes a normalization algorithm where a JSON Value [@!RFC7159] is represented as flattened, single depth JSON object using JSON Pointer [@!RFC6901] as key value.
+This document describes a JSON normalization algorithm where a JSON Value [@!RFC7159] is represented as flattened, single depth JSON object using JSON Pointer [@!RFC6901] as key value.
 Normalized objects have no data loss and can be denormalized to obtain the original JSON value.